HezhiWang/Trip-Helper/README.md

 ```

 ## How to run
+The application runs smoothly on MAC OS X.

 Switch to the directory of the application, and run on command line(MAC OS X):
 ```sh